open-telemetry/opentelemetry-specification/specification/context.md

 `Context` is expected to have the following operations, with their respective language differences:

+## Create a key

+Keys are used to allow cross-cutting concerns to control access to their local state, and they cannot be guessed by third parties.
+It is recommended that concerns mediate data access via an API, rather than provide direct public access to their keys.

+The API MUST accept the following parameter:

+- The key identifier.
+Different languages may impose different restrictions on the expected types, so this parameter remains an implementation detail.

+The API MUST return an opaque object representing the newly created key.

 ## Get value

 Concerns can access their local state in the current execution state